wtasman/TLCL/README.md

 # TLCL
-Practicing the command line with the book The Linux Command LIne by William Shots
+Practicing the command line with the book The Linux Command Line by William Shots